 - Las Vegas Justice Court Records – The Justice Court provides access to criminal records in Las Vegas.
 You can search for case information here.

-Also see our articles about firearm background checks in Nevada and Las Vegas arrest records.
+Also, see our articles about firearm background checks in Nevada, Las Vegas arrest records, and disclosing criminal history on Nevada job applications.

 Legal References